-“It’s our 22nd year and its going to be fabulous,” said volunteer, Arlene Arnold.
+“It’s our 20th year and its going to be fabulous,” said Arlene Arnold event coordinator.

-Arnold said there will be chocolate aplenty.
+Arnold said chocolate will be aplenty.
 Chocolate cakes, yule logs, éclairs, fudge, divinity, creme pies, and award winning English toffee will be available to guests.

 “There is nearly 16-feet of chocolate,” said Arnold.
 “It’s gorgeous.”

 All of the chocolate goodies are provided by area bakeries and church members, said Arnold.

 “There will also be a hot chocolate station,” said Arnold.
 “The kids and adults will love it.”

 Tickets for the Chocolate Festival are $10 for five chocolate items to eat at the event, or to take home.
 Tickets are available at the door.